wbleonard/atlas-cluster-automation-v2/README.md

 - **Multi-Project Dashboard**: View and manage clusters across multiple Atlas projects
 - **Filtering & Search**: Filter clusters by project, status, instance size, and more
 - **Pause Scheduling**: Configure automatic pause schedules based on day of week and time
+- **Autoscaling Information**: View which clusters have autoscaling enabled
 - **Timezone Support**: Configure schedules in various timezones
 - **Export Options**: Export cluster data as CSV or JSON
 - **Responsive Design**: Works on desktop and mobile devices